Pending Legislation in New York State

 The Coalition is NOT in favor of this legislation.
 Please see the letter to Senate sponsor Andrew Lanza regarding this legislation.
 In addition, this bill was passed in both the Assembly and the Senate, so any opposition communication against this becoming law must go directly to the Governor before he signs it.

+With the Donaldson Adoption Institute, we have broken down fifteen reasons why A5036B must be vetoed by the Governor.
 Additional information on the New York bill and how you can help block it’s passage can be found at Adoptee Rights Law.

 The Coalition SUPPORTS this legislation.
 Please see the Coalition’s OBC One Sheet to further understand the differences in these two bill.